magnificvsdev/magnificvsdev/README.md

-- 👋 Hi, I’m Khaleel R O'Brien
+- 👋 Hi
 - 👀 I’m interested in PYTHON, JAVASCRIPT, C++, GO, C#, SWIFT and a few other things...
 - 🌱 I’m currently learning PYTHON, JAVASCRIPT, C++, GO, C#, SWIFT and a few other things...
 - 💞️ I’m looking to collaborate on PYTHON, JAVASCRIPT, C++, GO, C#, SWIFT
-- 📫 How to reach me magnificvsdev@gmail.com
+- 📫 How to reach me @gmail.com

 <!---
 magnificvsdev/magnificvsdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.